NYUGameCenter/Unity-Git-Config/README.md

 Resolve this error by editing your .gitignore by adding the .meta file to it.

+Always exercise caution when adding to your .gitignore: it's not a tool for resolving bad commits (see the [troubleshooting](#troubleshooting) section for help resolving issues with commits).
 Never add .meta files to the .gitignore without also adding the file associated with that meta file to the .gitignore.
-Exercise caution when adding to your .gitignore: it's not a tool for resolving bad commits (see the troubleshooting section for help resolving commits).
 Adding files to your .gitignore will result in them not being backed up & nor shared with your collaborators.

 # Troubleshooting